adellej/beans/tests/README.rst

    This prints a bunch of lines with numbers that are the settle solver results plus binary result of one settle run (comparing with expected values) - either "PASSED" or "FAILED".

-Performance test (mecnhmark) for settle
+Performance test (becnhmark) for settle
 =======================================

-Jupyter notebook test runs settle on 60 lines of input data from a file, It prints duration of the solever run for each step, overall and average.
-Reference times are TBD.
+Jupyter notebook test runs settle on 60 lines of input data from a file.
+Repeats the run a number of times in a loop.
+It prints duration of the solver run for each step, overall and average.
+The "settle sum time" means accumulated time spent calling settle solver, stripped of the main loop python code overhead, but including the overhead of the python wrapper around the settle C/C++ library interface function.
+Reference times are TBD, nothing to compare with at the moment.

 *Note: execution times depend on overall system load.*